Skip to main content

 Tuskegee University

-A good fit for students who prefer a mid-size campus. no major red flags in the data. a private nonprofit school with 2,367 students.
+A good fit for students who prefer a mid-size campus and students from lower-income families. no major red flags in the data.
+58% of students receive Pell Grants — strong access mission.

 About This School